azukashi/Sequoia-Haswell-OC/README.md

 -   This version was prepared using OpenCore 1.0.0 for macOS Ventura (13.6.7).

 > [!NOTE]
-> If you want to upgrading to latest macOS version such as Sonoma (14) or earlier, just change the SMBIOS on the `config.plist` with GenSMBIOS tool and you are ready to upgrade.
+> If you want to upgrading to latest macOS version such as Sonoma (14) or earlier, just change the SMBIOS on the `config.plist` with the supported SMBIOS using GenSMBIOS tool and you are ready to upgrade.

 ## 🖼️ Screenshots